moeinhajian/Automated-Structure-Modifications/README.md

-### Explore and extend these workflows for my materials‑science pipelines.
+### I explore and extend these workflows for my materials‑science pipelines.